 Revenue Loss and Credibility

-If a company does in fact experience a food safety incident, it is highly likely that the incident would translate to revenue loss.
+If a company does experience a food safety incident, it is highly likely that the incident would translate to revenue loss.

 Consumers realise the role they play in ensuring the sustainability and profitability of a business.
 If a company sells unsafe food and the consumer becomes aware of this, they may simply decide to abandon that product range or find a replacement product.

-It may take years for the company to earn back consumer confidence and even more years for the company to recover its market position.
+It may take years for the company to earn back consumer confidence and even more years to recover its market position.

 Government Regulations and Penalties

-Government Regulations have been strengthened to allow government interventions as well as to impose punitive measures for companies that do not comply.
+Government Regulations have been strengthened to allow government interventions and impose punitive measures for companies that do not comply.
 This can include a fine of up to 10% of the company revenue for that year and even jail time for the person in charge of the business.

 Other Legal Implications